Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Related Work

 \section{Related Work}

 \paragraph{Vision-Language Models.} As data scale increases, pre-trained visual language models present significant achievements in downstream tasks \cite{vl1,vl2,vl3,clip}.
 The CLIP models \cite{clip}, derived from contrastive vision language pre-training on millions of image-text pairs gathered from the internet, showcases a profound generality, whereby its prompt-driven zero-shot inference exhibits superior ability for identifying unseen images \cite{cocoop}.
 Recent studies expand the zero-shot transfer-ability of CLIP models to open-vocabulary semantic segmentation by extracting the intrinsic dense features \cite{maskclip, shin2022reco, surgery}.
 Some efforts have made considerable progress in improving the recognition performance of CLIP, such as the prompt engineering \cite{coop,cocoop,shu2022test}, the adapter module \cite{adapter, zhang2021tip}, etc. Notably, CLIP can naturally detect out-of-distribution data without any further training, which inspired us to use CLIP for zero-shot anomaly detection and localization. \paragraph{Anomaly Detection \& Localization} Most existing anomaly detection methods rely on modeling the distribution of normal samples to identify anomalies \cite{defard2021padim, core, rd, uniad}, whereby prevalent anomaly detection benchmarks typically provide normal-only datasets for training \cite{mvtec, visa}.
 In particular, robust anomaly detection models often tend to rely on visual models \cite{he2016deep, zagoruyko2016wide, dosovitskiy2020image} pre-trained on large-scale image datasets \cite{deng2009imagenet}.
-These methods locate anomalies by comparing samples with normal features obtained by reconstruction \cite{Salehi_2021_CVPR, rd, uniad}, caching \cite{core, defard2021padim}, etc. A further challenge is the unified anomaly detection model, which concerns using one model to detect anomalies in multi-class images \cite{regad, uniad}.
+These methods locate anomalies by comparing samples with normal features obtained by reconstruction \cite{mkd, rd, uniad}, caching \cite{core, defard2021padim}, etc. A further challenge is the unified anomaly detection model, which concerns using one model to detect anomalies in multi-class images \cite{regad, uniad}.
 For the zero-shot setting, some methods attempt to detect internal anomalies using the natural structure of the image \cite{aota2023zero, schwartz2022maeday}.
-Recently, WinCLIP \cite{winclip} is proposed to process images by multi-scale window moving and classify each window with CLIP.
-However, WinCLIP is time-consuming because the visual coder performs extra processing of multi-scale windowed image patches.
-In contrast to WinCLIP, our framework extracts the intrinsic dense features directly from CLIP to locate anomalies is absolutely efficient.
+Recently, WinCLIP \cite{winclip} is firstly proposed to process images by multi-scale window moving and classifying each window with CLIP.
+However, WinCLIP is notably time-consuming due to the additional process of multi-scale windowed image patches.
+In contrast, our framework leverages CLIP to extract intrinsic dense features directly, enabling more efficient zero-shot anomaly localization.